BenOvermyer/benovermyer.com/content/kb/cooking.md

 title: "Cooking"
 date: 2020-10-05T10:12:24-05:00
 draft: false
-description: "Cooking methods and tips"
+description: "Notes on cooking methods, techniques, and tips"
 ---

-Various notes on cooking methods and other miscellany.
+This page has various notes on cooking methods and other miscellany.
+It's meant to help me remember things about cooking that I don't do often or want to share with others.

 ## Scrambling eggs